milliorn/bunjs-starter/README.md

 # bun-starter

-This is a starter repo for Bun.js, a modern web framework for Node.js.
-Bun.js is a JavaScript runtime, bundler, toolkit.
+This is a starter repo for Bun.js is a JavaScript runtime, bundler, toolkit.
 It is designed to be a simple, fast, and easy to use tool for JavaScript developers.

 # Table of Contents